 The University will award contracts only to responsible contractors possessing the ability to perform successfully under the terms and conditions of a proposed procurement.
 Consideration will be given to such matters as contractor integrity, compliance with public policy, record of past performance, and financial and technical resources.
-See also OMB Uniform Guidance on 2 CFR 200.318(d) Suspension and debarment.
+See also OMB Uniform Guidance on §200.213 Suspension and debarment.